FPTQuant: Function-Preserving Transforms for LLM Quantization: Method

 \subsubsection{Pseudodynamic residual scaling}

-In modern transformer blocks, the residual remains unnormalized -- i.e. the LayerNorm or RMSNorm that we apply to the input of the attention and FFN blocks, is not applied to the residual.
+In modern transformer blocks, the residual remains unnormalized---i.e. the LayerNorm or RMSNorm that we apply to the input of the attention and FFN blocks, is not applied to the residual.
 In practice this means each token of the residual can have a vastly different scale and is difficult to quantize.
-Even if we do not quantize the residual, this imply that changing the residual representations of tokens $i$ and $j$ may require vastly different scales of the output of the attention and FFN blocks if the norm of $i$'s residual different than that of $j$'s.
-This may for example explain why the output of the SwiGLU in the FFN (i.e. input of $\tW_d$) has serious outliers (see \citep{bondarenko_quantizable_2023} and Appendix \ref{app:quant_error}).
+Even if we do not quantize the residual, this implies that changing the residual representations of tokens $i$ and $j$ may require vastly different scales of the output of the attention and FFN blocks if the norm of $i$'s residual different than that of $j$'s.
+This may for example explain why the output of the SwiGLU in the FFN (i.e. input of $\tW_d$) has serious outliers, see \citep{bondarenko_quantizable_2023} and Appendix~\ref{app:quant_error}, and that subsequent blocks can have similar outlier patterns, see Figure \ref{fig:dynscale_intuition}(a,b).

 Quantization could thus be improved if only the residual was normalized.
 Fortunately, this can be achieved at virtually no cost, without changing the output of the pretrained network.
-Moreover, we can apply a similar scaler inside the transformer blocks.
+Moreover, we can apply a similar scaler inside the transformer blocks; this can reduce outliers for intra-block outlier patterns (Figure \ref{fig:dynscale_intuition}c).